You may be asking yourself “Can I get cash out of the ATM with my credit card?” Yes! Most credit cards will let you withdraw cash at an ATM.

 This means for every day that passes, you will be charged an additional 0.068% of the total amount you owe on top of what you already owe.

-That may sound like a low percentage, but by the end of your first billing cycle you would owe an extra $19.91 just in interest.
-When you add that to the cash advance fee and the amount you borrowed, you owe a total of $1,069.91 by the end of the month.
+That may sound like a low percentage, but by the end of your first 30-day billing cycle, you would owe an extra $19.91 just in interest.
+When you add that to the cash advance fee and the amount you borrowed, you’d owe a total of $1,069.91 by the end of the month.

 Cash Advance Alternatives

 You’ve probably noticed that we don’t advocate for the cash advance.
-Sure, the service is useful if you’re really desperate, but there are enough other options that you’re probably better off looking elsewhere unless you’re dealing with an actual emergency (and you don’t already have an emergency fund).
+Sure, the service is useful if you’re really desperate, but there are enough other options that you’re probably better off looking elsewhere.

 We’ve collected a few alternatives below.
 Not every method will work in every situation, but you should be able to find something that meets your financial needs.